brunch/brunch/readme.md

 Early alpha, please use with caution!

-brunch is an opinionated client side framework on top of backbone.js, eco and stylus using coffee-script
+brunch is lightweight client side framework on top of backbone.js, eco and stylus using coffee-script

 ## How to Install